Meet The New Google Analytics 360 Suite/

 Today, we awoke on the Ides of March to news of a coordinated media blitz from Google Analytics as they executed a dramatic product launch – rebranding several of its enterprise-class products and announcing new products that are on their way, if not quite here yet.

 These new products address specific limitations that Google Analytics-critics have decried for years: content experiments, data visualization, and managing large amounts of data.
 The new tools boast features that Google Analytics is well suited to handle – products working seamlessly together in the Google ecosystem to provide holistic solutions for marketers and analysts.

 To make this all work together in the 360 Suite, we see some of our old favorites being renamed.
 GA says that current customers of these items will see the changes rolling out in the coming months.

 Google Analytics 360

-Google Analytics Premium, the enterprise-level version of Google Analytics, is now called Google Analytics 360.
-Google Analytics 360 will still have all of the same accoutrements of GA Premium, more features, more integrations, more features, and less sampling.
+Google Analytics 360, the enterprise-level version of Google Analytics, is now called Google Analytics 360.
+Google Analytics 360 will still have all of the same accoutrements of GA360, more features, more integrations, more features, and less sampling.
 You can read more about these differences here.

 Google Attribution 360

 Adometry, the advanced attribution company that Google Analytics acquired in 2014 is now called Google Attribution 360.
 This tool helps to go beyond the attribution tools that come baked into Google Analytics 360 and bring in outside information like views, click-throughs, and TV analysis.